rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 When establishing nominal-type word stems, it might occur to one to follow the threevowel split system observed for verbs in the Finnish and apparently the Estonian Schools of Mordvin studies (cf. Ravila 1929: 104-105; Pall 1996: 22; Bartens 1999: 122; Hamari
 2007: 66).
-The verbs, it is maintained, can be divided into three groups on the basis of which vowel precedes the ms segment in the infinitive: a (pala%ms ‘to kiss’), o (vano%ms ‘to watch’) or e (ńiĺe%ms ‘to swallow’).
-The problem with this three-way split is that, while a%stem verbs always retain their vowel in IND.PRETI.PRED-3SG marking, the two mid-vowel-stem verbs given lose theirs, hence pala+ś kiss_V+IND.PRETI.PRED-3SG shows vowel retention, whereas van+ś watch_v+IND.PRETI.PRED-3SG and ńiĺ+ś swallow_v+IND.
+The verbs, it is maintained, can be divided into three groups on the basis of which vowel precedes the ms segment in the infinitive: a (pala-ms ‘to kiss’), o (vano-ms ‘to watch’) or e (ńiĺe-ms ‘to swallow’).
+The problem with this three-way split is that, while a-stem verbs always retain their vowel in IND.PRETI.PRED-3SG marking, the two mid-vowel-stem verbs given lose theirs, hence pala+ś kiss_V+IND.PRETI.PRED-3SG shows vowel retention, whereas van+ś watch_v+IND.PRETI.PRED-3SG and ńiĺ+ś swallow_v+IND.
 PRETI.PRED-3SG do not.
 What makes this awkward from a point of concatenation is that